Pizza Dough

 Instructions

-5. At least 45 minutes before baking, position rack in lower third of oven, and preheat your pizza stone on it, setting oven temperature to as close to 500 degrees F as you can go.
-If you do not have a baking stone, you can use the back of a sheet pan, but do not preheat the pan, just get the oven nice and hot.
+If you do not have a baking stone, you can use the back of a sheet pan or a pizza pan.
+Do not preheat the pan, just get the oven nice and hot.

 Subscribe to Recipes